cihaneray/python-port-scanner/README.md

     "20": "FTP-DATA",
     "21": "FTP",
     "22": "SSH",
+    "23": "TELNET",
+    "25": "SMTP",
+    "53": "DNS",
     "80": "HTTP",
+    "110": "POP3",
+    "143": "IMAP",
-    "443": "HTTPS"
+    "443": "HTTPS",
+    "3306": "MySQL",
+    "3389": "RDP"
   }
 }
 ```

 Place this file in the same directory as the script or specify a custom path with the `--config` option.

-## Performance Notes
+## Performance Optimization

 - SYN scanning is generally faster than TCP Connect scanning
+- UDP scanning is slower and less reliable than TCP-based methods
-- Increasing the number of threads can improve scanning speed but may impact system performance
+- Increasing thread count improves speed but consumes more system resources
-- Decreasing the timeout value can speed up scans but may increase the chance of missing slower responding ports
+- Reducing timeout values speeds up scans but may increase false negatives
-- Scanning large port ranges or subnets can take significant time, especially with higher timeout values
+- For large networks or wide port ranges, consider scanning in smaller batches

 ## Limitations

-- SYN scanning requires root/administrator privileges and the Scapy library
+- SYN and UDP scanning require root/administrator privileges and the Scapy library
-- Banner grabbing may not work with all services
+- Banner grabbing may not work with all services or protocols
+- UDP scanning has inherent reliability issues due to the protocol's design
-- No OS fingerprinting capabilities
+- The scanner does not perform OS fingerprinting or vulnerability detection
+- Limited IPv6 support

 ## Legal Disclaimer

 This tool is provided for educational and legitimate network administration purposes only.
-Unauthorized port scanning may be against the terms of service of some networks or services.
+Unauthorized port scanning may violate the terms of service of networks or service providers.
 Always ensure you have permission to scan the target systems.

 ## License

-This project is open-source software.
-Feel free to use, modify, and distribute as needed.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Todos
+## Roadmap

-- [X] ~~Banner Grabbing~~
-- [X] ~~SYN Scanning~~
+- [x] Banner Grabbing
+- [x] SYN Scanning
-- [X] ~~Saving in JSON Format~~
+- [x] JSON Format Output
-- [X] ~~UDP Scanning~~
+- [x] UDP Scanning
 - [ ] Service Version Detection
+- [ ] IPv6 Support
-- [ ] Increase Reliability
+- [ ] OS Fingerprinting
-- [ ] Vulnerability Checking
+- [ ] Enhanced Reliability for UDP Scanning
-- [ ] Update Readme
+- [ ] GUI Interface
-- [ ] Fix Bugs
+- [ ] Vulnerability Detection